Antiblanks/he-dan.antiblanks.com/_posts/2018-10-03-week-2-setup-of-platform-and-tools.markdown

 **React Native**

 React Native is very similar to PhoneGap in that, for web developers, it's very easy to make a working application using tools that are very familiar (HTML, or rather JSX, JavaScript & styling similar to CSS).
 However under the hood they are quite different; React Native is more advanced in the sense that the application it compiles down to is more native.
 Using iOS terminology to form an example, *React Native translates to Native UI components rather than WebView UI*.
-In layman terms this means that the application is not a website running in the devices in-application browser, but instead it is compiled to an actual native application.
+In layman's terms this means that the application is not a website running in the devices in-application browser, but instead it is compiled to an actual native application.

 This has many benefits, the main difference can be seen in the user experience; native applications are more responsive and are not hindered by the constraints of the in-application browser.
 Also, React Native, though written in JavaScript, supports multi-threading which enables you to run expensive background processes without impacting the rendering of your UI.